The Inward Investment and International Taxation Review: Brazil

 - 7 per cent when taxpayers located in the southern and southeast regions (except Espírito Santo) remit goods or services to taxpayers resident in the states of the northern, northeast and midwest regions, and the state of Espírito Santo; and

-- 12 per cent when taxpayers located in the southern, southeast (except Espírito Santo state), northern, northeast and middle-west regions remit goods or services to taxpayers resident in the southern and southeast regions (except the state of Espírito Santo).
+- 12 per cent when taxpayers located in the southern, southeast (except Espírito Santo state), northern, northeast and middle-west regions remit goods or services to taxpayers resident in the southern and south-east regions (except the state of Espírito Santo).

-This is an excise tax imposed by federal government on imports of goods, on the first sale of imported goods and on transactions involving manufactured goods (if the product was previously manufactured by the seller).
+IPI is an excise tax imposed by federal government on imports of goods, on the first sale of imported goods and on transactions involving manufactured goods (if the product was previously manufactured by the seller).
 The definition of manufacturing for IPI purposes 'includes any operation that modifies the nature, functioning, finishing, presentation, or purpose of a given product, or improves it for consumption, like transformation, improvement, assembly, packaging, repackaging, renovation or refurbishment'.

-This is a municipal tax imposed on certain services rendered to or by Brazilian entities or individuals.
-Federal Complementary Law No. 116/03 determines which types of services are subject to ISS, by means of a taxable services list.
+ISS is a municipal tax imposed on certain services rendered to or by Brazilian entities or individuals.
+Federal Complementary Law No. 116/03 determines which types of services are subject to ISS by means of a taxable services list.
 Its tax rate varies from 2 per cent to 5 per cent, according to the nature of the service and the city where the service provider is located.
 The import of services (rendered by non-residents to Brazilian residents) is also subject to ISS.

 Payroll taxes – INSS

 Corporate payroll is subject to a social contribution tax system.
 These social contributions amount to between 26.8 per cent and 28.8 per cent of the total payroll and must be paid monthly by the companies.
-These percentages include the employee's contribution (20 per cent), occupational accident insurance, the percentage of which varies from 1 per cent to 3 per cent, depending on the risk of accidents at the company, and approximately 5.8 per cent as contributions to parastate entities, such as SESC, SENAT, SENAI, etc.
+These percentages include the employee's contribution (20 per cent), occupational accident insurance – the percentage of which varies from 1 per cent to 3 per cent, depending on the risk of accidents at the company – and approximately 5.8 per cent as contributions to parastate entities, such as SESC, SENAT, SENAI, etc.

 These contributions are not to be confused with the social contribution that the worker must pay him or herself, which is deducted at source by the employer.
 For this, there is a deduction of 7.5 per cent to 14 per cent of the monthly salary paid to workers, which must be paid by the company regardless of the payment of social contributions on the payroll.